exkcd/dotfiles/README.md

 ## Usage

-It works for me, but if it doesn't work for you, that's a you problem, and I'm sorry.
+It works for me, but if it doesn't work for you, I'm sorry.